lyme disease treatment and prevention

 There is another blood test that your veterinarian can order to help determine whether your dog needs antibiotic therapy.
 It also can serve as a way to monitor the effectiveness of therapy, because if the results don’t change, your vet may consider another round of antibiotics.
 This test can also come in handy in the long run because the chances that your dog tests positive for Lyme the year after an initial positive test are quite high.
 Your vet will want to know if the test is still positive from the previous year or if your dog has been re-infected.

-In the previous blog, I mentioned that Lyme disease may be responsible for kidney disease in some pets, so your vet may also suggest that you drop off a sample of your dog’s urine to run tests on as well.
+In a previous blog, I mentioned that Lyme disease may be responsible for kidney disease in some pets, so your vet may also suggest that you drop off a sample of your dog’s urine to run tests on as well.

 With all of the confusion surrounding treatment, it’s best to try and avoid the situation altogether.
 As with all conditions, prevention is key.
 We know that once a tick attaches to your dog, it takes at least 48 hours to transmit Lyme disease.
 This means that by performing daily tick checks (and removing attached ticks), you can avoid the transmission of Lyme disease to your pet.
 Because no one I know can commit to doing tick checks 365 days a year (and because it is easy to miss small ticks in long-haired breeds), tick control is imperative.
 There are several options to consider, including monthly topical or internal treatments and vaccination.

 Your veterinarian may offer a Lyme vaccine for your dog if you live in an endemic area.
 Lyme vaccines are another sticky wicket in the veterinary community, as there are debates as to when they should be given and whether they should be given to dogs who already have tested positive.